lukebussey/foundationify/README.md

 I'm currently working on building all of the necessary templates to provide a basic Shopify theme that can be used without any modifications.
 Once complete this will be consided version 1.0.0.

-To Do
+To Do – 5/12/13
 -----
-1. Most page layouts
+1. Customer pages
-2. Customer pages
+2. Product gallery images

 Getting Started
 ---------------